2nd June 2017

 Alderney is also a haven for wildlife lovers.
 The island has a rich natural history, which is largely due to the mixture of habitats including coastal grassland, shingle shorelines, and sub-tidal kelp forests.
 There are many species of wildlife on the island which are rare elsewhere, from gannets to blonde hedgehogs, and much more both on and off shore.

-If you’re planning to fly to Alderney, Aurigny Air Services fly direct from Southampton, starting from £140 in August.
+If you’re planning to fly to Alderney, Aurigny Air Services fly direct from Southampton.
 If you wish to fly from elsewhere in the UK, you’ll just have to make a simple transfer in Guernsey, which will often work out cheaper.
 Although there are a few hotels in Alderney, due to the small size of the island there are a lot more guest houses, B&Bs and self-catering accommodation on offer.

 Although the Channel Islands aren’t far away, it’s still important to make sure that you have comprehensive travel insurance.
 This way, you’re covered in case anything goes wrong, such as cancellations, missing baggage and flight delays.
 However, when it comes to medical costs, the islands have a Reciprocal Health Agreement with the UK, which means you won’t have to pay for certain healthcare charges.
 Travel insurance is still vital though, as there are certain treatments you won’t be covered for.

 Asda Money offers three levels of travel insurance, with free cover for kids.
 If you have any questions about our policies, then feel free to call us on 0800 138 2373 and we’ll be happy to help.

 Find this story useful?
 Share it with a friend

 Thinking about applying for a loan?
 Here are four things to think about beforehand.

 Unsure if you can afford a loan?
 Here are four questions you should ask yourself before...